mjoris/workshops-fsd-laravel/README.md

-# Web &amp; Mobile Full-Stack - workshop materials on Laravel
+# Full-stack Development - workshop materials on Laravel
-Interactive workshop slides for the course Web &amp; Mobile Full-stack, part of the Professional Bachelor ICT study program @ Odisee, Belgium.
+Interactive workshop slides for the course Full-stack Development, part of the Professional Bachelor ICT study program @ Odisee, Belgium.

 A web-based slideshow containing many PHP/Laravel code examples, which can be interactively executed in the provided Docker multi-container environment.